michaelmano/Pitaya/README.md

 ```
 The below is as follows:

-- Assets is for compiled and site resources.
+- Assets holds the files required for your website, including non compiled.
 - Core is for the theme core functionality that adds onto the functions.php
 - Includes is for any theme partials like the carousel.
-- Resources is for development whith unminified code and original files. ** Might update this later to be in assets.
 - Templates is for wordpress page templates e.g. page-contact.php

 Pitaya/